jamesstringerparsec/Easy-GPU-PV/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Post an Issue
-about: Describe this issue template's purpose here.
+about: All issues go here
 title: ''
 labels: ''
 assignees: ''